 You are encouraged to apply early.
 You do not need to have been admitted to submit your application to live in residence.

 We offer a variety of housing options in our USask residences.

 Perfect for first-year students

-Located in the heart of campus, Voyageur Place includes four co-ed, male only and female only residence halls—Athabasca Hall, Saskatchewan Hall, Qu'Appelle Hall and Qu'Appelle Hall Addition—where you will be able to enjoy:
+Located in the heart of campus, Voyageur Place includes four co-ed (both male and female), male-only and female-only residence halls—Athabasca Hall, Saskatchewan Hall, Qu'Appelle Hall and Qu'Appelle Hall Addition—where you will be able to enjoy:

 - easy access to a network of tunnels and skywalks leading directly to other buildings on campus (an attractive feature during the winter)

-- furnished, traditional single or double occupancy dorm-style rooms
+- furnished, traditional single- or double-occupancy dormitory-style rooms

 - access to tutoring and a faculty-in-residence program

 - numerous activities planned by residence life staff, and